OpenEvalProject/evals/manuscripts/elife-91010/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/049emcs32 Department of Neuroscience, School of Behavioral and Brain Sciences, University of Texas at Dallas Richardson United States
+1. Department of Neuroscience, School of Behavioral and Brain Sciences, University of Texas at Dallas Richardson United States ([ROR:049emcs32](https://ror.org/049emcs32))
-2. https://ror.org/03v76x132 Departments of Neurosurgery and Cellular & Molecular Physiology, Wu Tsai Institute, Yale University School of Medicine New Haven United States
+2. Departments of Neurosurgery and Cellular & Molecular Physiology, Wu Tsai Institute, Yale University School of Medicine New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))

 † Corresponding author

 ## Abstract

 Brain somatic mutations in various components of the mTOR complex 1 (mTORC1) pathway have emerged as major causes of focal malformations of cortical development and intractable epilepsy.
 While these distinct gene mutations converge on excessive mTORC1 signaling and lead to common clinical manifestations, it remains unclear whether they cause similar cellular and synaptic disruptions underlying cortical network hyperexcitability.
-Here, we show that in utero activation of the mTORC1 activator genes, Rheb or MTOR , or biallelic inactivation of the mTORC1 repressor genes, Depdc5 , Tsc1 , or Pten in the mouse medial prefrontal cortex leads to shared alterations in pyramidal neuron morphology, positioning, and membrane excitability but different changes in excitatory synaptic transmission.
+Here, we show that in utero activation of the mTORC1 activator genes, Rheb or MTOR, or biallelic inactivation of the mTORC1 repressor genes, Depdc5, Tsc1, or Pten in the mouse medial prefrontal cortex leads to shared alterations in pyramidal neuron morphology, positioning, and membrane excitability but different changes in excitatory synaptic transmission.
 Our findings suggest that, despite converging on mTORC1 signaling, mutations in different mTORC1 pathway genes differentially impact cortical excitatory synaptic activity, which may confer gene-specific mechanisms of hyperexcitability and responses to therapeutic intervention.

 ## Introduction